 One such item you might want to add to this list in coming years is the Owlet Smart Sock, a small baby bootie that monitors your newborn’s heart rate and oxygen levels.

 SIDS (Sudden Infant Death Syndrome) is the leading cause of death among infants prior to their first birthday.
-The data being collected through the Owlet and future products of the company can be used by researchers to study possible preventative measures (and will hopefully one day result in a cure).
+The data being collected through the Owlet and future products of the company can be used by researchers to study possible preventative measures (and hopefully one day a cure).
 The idea is that by having a continuous stream of information throughout the first year of a child’s life, scientists will be far better equipped to solve these pressing medical issues in the future.